zumanm1/qoe-test/README.md

-# MTN Network QoE Tool
+# Mobile QoE Tool

-A comprehensive web application for monitoring and simulating network Quality of Experience (QoE) for MTN.
+A comprehensive web application for monitoring and simulating network Quality of Experience (QoE).

 ## Features